Louis-Chitiz/RHom/README.md

-# ThoughtSpace
+# RHom

-Welcome to ThoughtSpace.
+Welcome to RHom.

-ThoughtSpace is a Python-based toolbox for analysing experience sampling data via Principal Components Analysis (PCA) to identify common "patterns of thought".
+RHom is a Python-based toolbox for analysing experience sampling data via Principal Components Analysis (PCA) to identify common "patterns of thought".

 ## A Beginners Guide

-This readme is a Beginners guide to using ThoughtSpace that assumes little-to-no prior knowledge of coding and GitHub.
+This readme is a Beginners guide to using RHom that assumes little-to-no prior knowledge of coding and GitHub.

 It does assume you already have a GitHub account set up.
 So, if you don't, create one first!